Dana-Farber-AIOS/pathml/docs/source/h5path.rst

 --------

-A single whole-slide image may contain on the order of 10\ :superscript:`10` pixels, making it infeasible to load entire images in RAM. ``PathML`` supports efficient manipulation of large-scale imaging data via the **h5path** format, a hierarchical data structure which allows users to access small regions of the processed WSI without loading the entire image.
+A single whole-slide image may contain on the order of 10\ :superscript:`10` pixels, making it infeasible to process entire images in RAM. ``PathML`` supports efficient manipulation of large-scale imaging data via the **h5path** format, a hierarchical data structure which allows users to access small regions of the processed WSI without loading the entire image.
 This feature reduces the RAM required to run a ``PathML`` workflow (pipelines can be run on a consumer laptop), simplifies the reading and writing of processed WSIs, improves data exploration utilities,